samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

+* Looks like there's an ADB timeout due to some leftover state after disabling the SRQ
 * C00C 40 column mode (W)
 * C00D 80 column mode (W)
 * C01F 80COL yes/no state